Board of Directors

 Patte Wood (Executive Director)

 Janet and her family first came to Lexington while her husband served on the NROTC staff at VMI.
-After 3 years, the family moved to 29 Palms, California, but they continued to keep track of Lexington events through friends.
-When Greg retired from the Marine Corps, they returned to the area.
+After 3 years, the family moved to 29 Palms, California, but continued to keep track of Lexington events through friends.
+When Greg retired from the Marine Corps, they returned to the Rockbridge area.
 Though considered newcomers to some, they’ve been Rockbridge County residents a total of 26 years.
 Janet has been involved in nonprofits and school settings for 30 years, either as staff or a volunteer.
 She looks forward to helping many community organizations in the area as a member of the UWR board.

 Paul Robblee (Vice President)

 Lynwood M. Dent, Jr. (Secretary)

-A native of Roanoke, Lynn graduated from The College of William and Mary.
-He married his college sweetheart, Carol, and they moved to Baton Rouge, LA where he received his Ph.D. in American History at Louisiana State University.
-They then moved to Lexington, KY, where he completed a post-doctoral fellowship at the University of Kentucky.
-Lynn joined the U.S. Department of State as a Foreign Service Officer, serving both domestically and at overseas postings.
-He retired as a Senior Officer in 2006, when he and Carol moved to Lexington.
-For the next eleven years he continued to work part-time for the State Department as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
+A Roanoke native, Lynn graduated from The College of William and Mary.
+He married his college sweetheart, Carol, and moved to Baton Rouge where he received his Ph.D. in American History at Louisiana State Univ.
+Lynn then completed a post-doctoral fellowship at the Univ. of Kentucky after which he joined the U.S. Dept. of State as a Foreign Service Officer, serving both domestically and overseas.
+Lynn retired as a Senior Officer in 2006, when he and Carol moved to Lexington.
+For eleven years he continued to work part-time for the State Dept. as the logistics management officer for major international meetings hosted by the President or the Secretary in the U.S. He is a member of Grace Episcopal Church, serving on the Vestry and as Chair of the Mission and Outreach Committee of the Gadsden Trust.
 He also volunteers at the RARA food pantry, and is a member of the English-Speaking Union in Lexington.